TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 24/Deuteronomy 24.10.md

 ---

-When thou dost lend thy neighbor any manner of loan, thou shalt not go into his house to fetch his pledge.
+When you do lend your neighbor any kind of loan, you shall not go into his house to get his pledge.